qiime2/docs/source/16s-overview.md

 ## Analyze feature table and gain insight

 At this point, you should be ready to analyze your feature table to answer your scientific questions!
-While the exact analyses you perform depend on your dataset, experimental design, and questions of interest, there are some basic analyses that many microbiome analyses have in common.
+While the exact analyses you perform depend on your dataset, experimental design, and questions of interest, there are some basic analyses that many microbiome researchers use.

 ### Export the data